 We invite you to come by, bring your shotgun and ammunition, and give it a try.
 Or if you would like to know more about the sport and are interested in giving it a try, please visit us and chat with our members who will accommodate you accordingly.
 We hope that our web site will serve as a guide to our facility and act as a source of useful information for local shooters or those wishing to know more about the sport.
 We are a member of the Ontario Skeet Shooting Assoc.
 (OSSA), the National Skeet Shooting Assoc.
 (NSSA), and the Ontario Federation of Anglers & Hunters (OFAH).

-Starting 2018 – We will be conducting Firearm Safety Training Courses with the next one scheduled for 29 – 30 Jun 2018.
-Subsequent courses are scheduled as follows:
+Continuing in 2019 – We are conducting Firearm Safety Training Courses with the next one scheduled Aug 9 -10 2019.

 Aerial view of our entire Range